Zahra30-coder/Zahra30-coder/README.md

 ---

 ## 👩‍💻 About Me
 - 🔭 AI Backend Engineer working on production AI applications

+- 🧠 Building AI systems that combine traditional ML with LLMs
 - 🤖 Passionate about Agentic AI, MCP, LangGraph and RAG
-- 🧠 Building AI systems that combine traditional ML with LLMs
-- ⚡ Love optimizing latency, memory usage and retrieval pipelines
 -  ☁️ Experience deploying AI workloads on Azure using Docker and GitHub Actions

 - 📍 Bhopal, India

 ---